Do you have a growth mindset, or a fixed mindset?

 The exercise in today’s meditation compares how you see yourself to how you look at a flower.
 Are you able to look at yourself through the same lens?

 How you see yourself leads to having either a fixed mindset, or a growth mindset.
-Carol Dweck has spent a lifetime studying mindset, and I’d like to share with you some of her words:
+Carol Dweck has spent a lifetime studying mindset, and I’d like to share with you some of her thoughts:

-“For twenty years, my research has shown that the view you adopt for yourself profoundly affects the way you lead your life.
+“For twenty years, my research has shown that the view you adopt of yourself profoundly affects the way you lead your life.
 It can determine whether you become the person you want to be and whether you accomplish the things you value.
 How does this happen?
 How can a simple belief have the power to transform your psychology and, as a result, your life?” – Carol Dweck

 Here is her take on a fixed mindset:

 “Believing that your qualities are carved in stone creates an urgency to prove yourself over and over.
 If you have only a certain amount of intelligence, a certain personality, and a certain moral character — well, then you’d better prove that you have a healthy dose of them.
-It simply wouldn’t do to look or feel deficient in these most basic characteristics.” – Carol Dweck
+It simply wouldn’t do, to look or feel deficient in these most basic characteristics.” – Carol Dweck

 Think of a wilting flower trapped in a pot too small.
 You believe your abilities are limited to just this container, leading to a constant need to prove yourself.
 You fear appearing “deficient,” leading to an unhealthy obsession with proving your intelligence, worth, and character.
 Every situation becomes a trial, every outcome a judgment of your very being.
 This pressure stunts your growth.